 It recently opened a flagship store in the South Village at 88 West Houston Street that also offers burgers and fries.
 But let’s focus.
 The menu boasts such an extensive inventory of unexpected flavors and toppings that it deserves its own blog.

 To facilitate your selection process, the flavors are organized under categories.
 Among American classics, for instance, you’ll find peanut butter cup, s’mores, bubble gum, and edible schoolyard mint chip.
 And it gets more exotic from there.
 The other categories include vanillas, chocolates, cookies, caramels, coffees, strawberries, raspberries, bananas, peaches, tropics, nuts, citrus, and miscellaneous, and each of them features several flavors to choose from.
 After you’ve ordered one, you’ll go home wondering about the rest.
 Say you’re a vanilla kind of person; will it be Madagascar vanilla, buttered bourbon vanilla, crème brûlée, or salted malted vanilla?
-See what we mean?
 We arrived hoping to revisit a revelatory experience from a few years back that involved black walnut fernet branca ice cream.
 But sadly, that one seems to have gone to ice cream heaven.
-We consequently settled (and settled is a strong word) for the surprisingly refreshing burnt honey vanilla and the toasted rice yuzu swirl, which, perhaps because it evoked flavors from childhood, summoned tears.
+We consequently settled for the unexpectedly refreshing burnt honey vanilla and the toasted rice yuzu swirl, which, perhaps because it evoked flavors from childhood, summoned tears.
 They trickled down, commingling with the ice cream, and tasted like sweet memories.

 The wiseman was right.